pvgenuchten/training-gitops-sdi/docs/5-git-cicd.md

 - Connect your instance of pycsw to this database instance, by updating `pycsw.cfg` and following the instructions at [Catalogue publication](./3-catalog-publication.md)
 - Verify in elephantsql dashboard if the records are correctly loaded.

-We will now publish our records from Github to our database.
+We will now publish our records from GitHub to our database.

-- Create a new repository on Github for the records
+- Create a new repository on GitHub for the records
 - Make sure [git-scm](https://git-scm.com/) (or a GUI tool like [Git kraken](https://www.gitkraken.com/) or [Smartgit](https://www.syntevo.com/smartgit/)) is intalled on your system.
 - Clone (download) the repository to a local folder.